-The Financial Conduct Authority (the "FCA") and the Prudential Regulation Authority (the "PRA") are responsible for the regulation of financial services business in the U.K., including banking, investment business, consumer credit and insurance.
+Financial Conduct Authority ("FCA") and the Prudential Regulation Authority ("PRA")

+The FCA and the PRA are responsible for the regulation of financial services business in the U.K., including banking, investment business, consumer credit and insurance.
 Deposit-taking institutions, insurers and significant investment firms are dual-regulated, with the PRA responsible for the authorization, prudential regulation and day-to-day supervision of such firms, and the FCA responsible for regulating their conduct of business requirements.
+MBL operates a branch, Macquarie Bank Limited London Branch ("MBL LB"), in the U.K. The PRA and FCA have regulatory oversight of the U.K. activities of MBL, including MBL LB.
+APRA, however, remains its prudential regulator.